AbdulSafiCS/bookbot/README.md

 # bookbot
-A command-line application in python that does statistic analysis on text files or entire books
+A command-line application in python that does statistic analysis on text files or entire books.